JannikWempe/mcp-lexware-office/README.md

 - **get-invoice-details**

-  - Get details of an invoice from LexOffice
+  - Get details of an invoice from Lexware Office
   - Inputs:
     - `id` (string): The UUID of the invoice

 - **get-contacts**
-  - Get contacts from LexOffice with optional filters that are combined with a logical AND
+  - Get contacts from Lexware Office with optional filters that are combined with a logical AND
   - Inputs:
     - `email` (string, optional): Filter contacts by email address (supports wildcards)
     - `name` (string, optional): Filter contacts by name (supports wildcards)